MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ---
-title: Integrate Microsoft Information Protection with Defender for Cloud Apps
+title: Integrate Microsoft Purview Information Protection with Defender for Cloud Apps
-description: This article provides information about how to use Microsoft Information Protection sensitivity labels in Defender for Cloud Apps for added control of your organization's cloud app use. ms.date: 11/17/2021 ms.topic: how-to
+description: This article provides information about how to use sensitivity labels from Microsoft Purview Information Protection in Defender for Cloud Apps for added control of your organization's cloud app use. ms.date: 11/17/2021 ms.topic: how-to
 ---
-# Microsoft Information Protection integration
+# Microsoft Purview Information Protection integration

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Defender for Cloud Apps lets you automatically apply sensitivity labels from Microsoft Information Protection.
+Microsoft Defender for Cloud Apps lets you automatically apply sensitivity labels from Microsoft Purview Information Protection.
 These labels will be applied to files as a file policy governance action, and depending on the label configuration, can apply encryption for additional protection.
 You can also investigate files by filtering for the applied sensitivity label within the Defender for Cloud Apps portal.
 Using labels enables greater visibility and control of your sensitive data in the cloud.
-Integrating Microsoft Information Protection with Defender for Cloud Apps is as easy as selecting a single checkbox.
+Integrating Microsoft Purview Information Protection with Defender for Cloud Apps is as easy as selecting a single checkbox.

-By integrating Microsoft Information Protection into Defender for Cloud Apps, you can use the full power of both services and secure files in your cloud, including:
+By integrating Microsoft Purview Information Protection into Defender for Cloud Apps, you can use the full power of both services and secure files in your cloud, including:

 - The ability to apply sensitivity labels as a governance action to files that match specific policies
 - The ability to view all classified files in a central location